romanschw/Energy_Forecasting/README.md

 - Seasonal decomposition using Fourier series
 - Detrending using LOESS
 - Decomposition using singular spectrum analysis (SSA)
+- Test performance diff between backward and forward fill
+- Replace abnormal values for features which should be bounded by their nearest bound instead of removing them

 #### Hyperparameter Optimization
 - Learning rate scheduling (first cycle learning rate method)